jiuyunjun/simple-ftp/README.md

 - Download and delete uploaded files
 - Batch download selected files by clicking rows to select
 - Comment board with colored messages
+- Server logs record what each IP does

 ### Usage
 1. Install Flask if needed: `pip install flask`